matthewlynner/hairchateau/wp-content/plugins/salon-booking-system/readme.txt

 03.06.2015

 * Bug fixed on date and time picker for French language
-* Bug fixed on add booking from back-end when â€œAssistant selectionâ€ option is not active
+* Bug fixed on add booking from back-end when “Assistant selection” option is not active
 * Improvement: date and time picker icons now clickable
 * Improvement: added the booking review inside the back-end calendar tool-tip
 * Fixed bug on reservation position on calendar daily view